 Orange County is known for its sunshine-filled days and gated communities that are tucked away in the suburbs, not too far from Disneyland and the famous Knott’s Berry Farm.
 About 34 major cities make up the entire county, including Newport Beach, Santa Ana, and Irvine.
 It is one of the most densely populated parts of the country, as it is home to nearly 3.2 million people.
 Orange County is a highly desirable place to live for these reasons and more.
-But, despite the outward appearance of endless summer days and white sand beaches is a much darker reality.
+But, despite the outward appearance of endless summer days and white sand beaches is a much darker reality shown by the recent addiction statistics in Orange County.

 Opioid Crisis in Orange County